 My face-to-face ‘field intel’ trips provide enlightenment as to what people really think.

-Carrifran Woodland is a great example of motivating people to act.
-However it also highlights the risk of new knowledge not making it out to wider communities.
-Their journey is inspiring.
-It’s a pity the results aren’t shared as a tool for land managers (as potential tree-planting farmers), rather than being used as rewilding leverage against existing land uses.
-[Note the pragmatic, ideology-free use of the pesticide-treated trees and use of glyphosate to prepare the ground].
+Carrifran Woodland is an inspiring journey of motivating people to act.
+However it also highlights risks of new knowledge not always reaching wider communities.
+It’s a pity the results aren’t shared as a tool for land managers (as potential tree-planting farmers), rather than being used as rewilding leverage against existing land uses. [note pragmatic use of pesticide-treated trees and glyphosate to kill bracken on site].

 Farming slow-grown livestock in wild places is something fewer farmers tend to do in the 21st Century.
 It looks good on Instagram, but is bloody hard in reality.
-Laurie’s book defines that well.
-As much as his outburst here picked up by luvvies in California.
+Patrick Laurie’s book defines that well.
+As well as his sweary outburst here.

 A fifth return to Langholm moor in driving wind and rain.
-Where I meet one of the community buyout team resulting in a conversation very different to one I expected to have.
-Let’s just say the adaptively ambitious business plan, embraced by the local community, may not have been read by everyone interested in this brave innovative project.
+Where I meet a leader from the community buyout to have a conversation very different to one I expected to have.
+Let’s just say the adaptively ambitious business plan, embraced by the local community, may not have been read by everyone ideologically interested in this brave innovative project.

 Conversations by a river bank are never dull.
-The white noise of a watery ecosystem helps ease difficult subjects into the open.
+Perhaps the white noise of a watery ecosystem helps ease difficult subjects into the open with a Doctor of wildlife conservation.
 Wrong and right?
-Wildlife conservation conflated with animal rights, funding communities, guns in heather-clad places; alongside tourist-poor arid African landscapes stalked by low-impact conservation-cash-rich trophy hunters – all made for fascinating dilemmas.
+Way more nuance than that.
+Wildlife conservation conflated with animal rights, guns in heather-clad places; tourist-poor arid African landscapes stalked by low-impact conservation-cash-rich trophy hunters – all made for fascinating dilemmas.

 To Northumberland, then onto Nidderdale, where land managers, nee farmers, spoke honestly of how hard the forthcoming rural transition will be.
 Perhaps especially for tenant farmers.
-Who, while they adjust fresh thinking and seek new partnerships, require understanding landlords, patient banks, and profitable agri-enviro schemes (ELMs).
+Who, while they adjust their thinking and seek new partnerships (such as Tees-Swale), require understanding landlords, patient banks, and profitable agri-enviro schemes (ELMs).

 Back north to Hadrian’s Wall.
-Talk of forestry is fraught with fear of unfashionable trees, personal perceptions, easy straplines, carbon confusion and tough tradeoffs.
-Especially when the fringes of Europe’s largest man-made forest rub up against once-coal-dug reclaimed now-protected-land, resulting in some knotty socio-ecological discussions.
+Talk of forestry is fraught with fear of unfashionable trees, personal perceptions, easy straplines, carbon confusion and tough trade-offs.
+Especially when Europe’s largest man-made forest (Kielder) rubs up against once open-cast coal mine, now protected land, resulting in some really knotty socio-ecological discussions.